Understanding White Privilege

 White women are one of the most influential demographics in America—they are the largest voting bloc, with purchasing power that exceeds anybody else’s, and when they unify to demand change, they are a force to be reckoned with.
 Yet, so many white women sit idly on the sidelines, opting out of raising their hands to do, learn, and engage in ways that could make a difference.
 Why?

-Growing up in poverty but receiving his education at elite private schools, Wood talks about becoming able to speak to people not like himself and through conversation, create understanding of one another.
+Growing up in poverty but receiving his education at elite private schools, Wood talks about becoming able to speak to people not like himself and, through conversation, creating understanding of one another.

-Not my Idea: A Book About Whiteness by Anastasia Higginbotham
+Not My Idea: A Book About Whiteness (2018) by Anastasia Higginbotham

 Racism and Bias